This post was slightly modified and originally appeared in Issue 9 of the Ask a Chief of Staff Newsletter

 The Chief of Staff position is often the most capable, and even responsible for ensuring communication across teams, there has to be an intensified focus on this area out of the gates.
 As we will touch on a bit later, this starts with establishing a clear, consistent way of driving communication and accountability on progress in a way that benefits all of the key stakeholders.

-So as we move past company kickoffs and into the heart of Q1, it’s critical that the Chief of Staff takes a healthy account of where things stand and how aligned their team is on the areas of focus for 2023.
+So as we move past company kickoffs and into the heart of Q1, it’s critical that the Chief of Staff takes a healthy account of where things stand and how aligned their team is on the areas of focus for 2024.

 Empower Employees through Clarity

 While a successful 2024 starts at the top, the follow-through comes from the teams across the business.
-One thing we across company after company in 2023 is priority fatigue.
+One thing we found across company after company in 2023 is priority fatigue.
 For many employees, it felt as though either everything was a priority or nothing was a priority.

 Although we’ve spent the better part of our time discussing alignment on priorities, something just as important is alignment on what isn’t a priority.